 Rosie & Jim, her series for Children’s ITV about two puppet friends living on a canal boat in Stratford-upon-Avon, had already been a massive success on its first broadcast in 1990, producing video sales by the shedload in the process.
 It was only a matter of time before the BBC came calling for her services.

 Her next series was for them, and that was Brum.
-Based on an old 1920s Austin Chummy 7 Convertible, the series followed the adventures of the eponymous little yellow motor car, who lived in a motor museum (The Cotswold Motor Museum, where the model used for the series is still kept, founded by Mike Cavanagh in 1978 in Bourton-on-the-Water, Gloucestershire – he appeared in each episode too), and who would magically come to life on the day it was closed to go exploring in ‘The Big Town’ (Birmingham).
+Based on an old 1920s Austin Chummy 7 Convertible, the series followed the adventures of the eponymous little yellow motor car, who lived in a motor museum (The Cotswold Motor Museum, founded by enthusiast Mike Cavanagh in 1978 in Bourton-on-the-Water, Gloucestershire – he appeared in each episode too), and who would magically come to life on the day it was closed to go exploring in ‘The Big Town’ (Birmingham).

-Built and operated by Rex Garrod, known later to many as one of the leading men on Robot Wars for BBC Two (he had showcased an early prototype of Brum on his Channel 4 series Secret Life of Machines), and with narration provided by former punk priestess Toyah Willcox, the first series of 13×10 episodes began broadcasting on CBBC in September 1991, and was soon attracting a million viewers a week.
+Built and operated by Rex Garrod, known later to many as one of the leading men on Robot Wars for BBC Two (he had showcased an early prototype of Brum on his Channel 4 series Secret Life of Machines), and with narration provided by former punk priestess Toyah Willcox, the first series of 13 x 10 min episodes began broadcasting on CBBC in September 1991, and was soon attracting a million viewers a week.

 I was 2 years old when it first started, and I loved it.
 It was the combination of live action models, a bit of a nod to old fashioned motoring and the crazy, zany adventures he ended up on that made Brum so appealing.
 I even had (and still do) the die-cast toy model Corgi produced of him.
 The first series was soon sold to many different countries around the world, including America, where it picked up a New York Film and Television Award in 1992.